greenelab/deep-review/all-sections.md

 train on massive collections of diverse compounds, drug-like small molecules, or specialized subsets.

-`TODO: other papers to add such as generative models`
+Two emerging areas that we anticipate will be increasingly important in deep learning for drug discovery are *de novo* drug design and protein structure-based models.
+Whereas the goal of virtual screening is to prediction the biochemical activity of hundreds of thousands to millions of chemicals, *de novo* drug design explores the much larger space of at least 10<sup>60</sup>
+organic molecules with drug-like properties that could be chemically synthesized [@WeiyYhfy].
+Generative neural networks for drug design typically represent chemicals with the simplified molecular-input line-entry system (SMILES), a standard way string-based representation with characters that represent atoms, bonds, and rings [@8LWFFeYg].
+Gómez-Bombarelli et al. designed a  SMILES-to-SMILES autoencoder to learn a continuous latent feature space for chemicals [@2dU8f4XJ].
+`TODO: connect to related EHR paper` In this learned continuous space it was possible to train some types of supervised learning algorithms or interpolate between continuous representations of chemicals in a manner that is not possible with discrete (e.g. bit vector or string) features.
+A drawback is that not all SMILES strings produced by the autoencoder's decoder correspond to valid chemical structures.
+More recent approaches train RNNs on compounds from ChEMBL [@x1nE5icc] to first obtain a generic generative model for drug-like compounds [@8LWFFeYg; @1EayJRsI].
+These generative models successfully learn the grammar of compound representations, with 94% [@1EayJRsI] or nearly 98% [@8LWFFeYg] of generated SMILES corresponding to valid molecular structures.
+The initial RNN is then fine-tuned to generate molecules that are likely to be active against a specific target by either continuing training on a small set of positive examples [@8LWFFeYg] or adopting reinforcement learning strategies [@1EayJRsI].

-`TOOD: relationship to traditional docking (some networks include docking scores), deep learning with structure (e.g. [@Z7fd0BYf; @bNBiIiTt; @17YaKNLKk])`
+`TOOD: relationship to traditional docking (some networks include docking scores + the docking based method that uses neighboring atoms), deep learning with structure (e.g. [@Z7fd0BYf; @bNBiIiTt; @17YaKNLKk])`

-`TODO: analogies to other domains where deep learning can capture the behavior of complex physics (e.g. quantum physics example)?`

 `TODO: link to drug repurposing section above,  DeepDTIs uses ECFPs as features for its 1412 compounds and protein sequence composition (PSCs) features for its targets (1520).`

 ## Discussion